Finesse/SwiftMailerDefaultsPlugin/README.md

 [![Dependency Status](https://www.versioneye.com/php/finesse:swiftmailer-defaults-plugin/badge)](https://www.versioneye.com/php/finesse:swiftmailer-defaults-plugin)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/c0423fb6-bfb0-47a4-8a0c-eaae3e400634/mini.png)](https://insight.sensiolabs.com/projects/c0423fb6-bfb0-47a4-8a0c-eaae3e400634)

-This plugin adds a possibility to set default parameters for sent Messages (default from address, reply to, subject and so on).
+This plugin adds a possibility to set default properties for the sent Messages (default from address, reply to, subject and so on).

 ```php